emanuelegurini/nextjs-emanuelegurini-website/posts/exception-handling-in-javaScript-how-to-handle-errors-effectively.md

 ---
-title: 'Exception handling in JavaScript: how to handle errors effectively'
+title: "Exception handling in JavaScript: how to handle errors effectively"
-author: 'Emanuele Gurini'
+author: "Emanuele Gurini"
-cover_image: '/img/posts/exception-handling-in-javascript-min.jpg'
+cover_image: "/img/posts/exception-handling-in-javascript-min.jpg"
-category: 'javascript exception try-catch error'
+category: "javascript exception try-catch error"
-time: '6:00'
+time: "6:00"
-excerpt: 'Knowing exceptions, call stack and the use of the try-catch construct to handle errors in a self-sufficient and defined way'
+excerpt: "Knowing exceptions, call stack and the use of the try-catch construct to handle errors in a self-sufficient and defined way"
 date: Jenuary 12, 2023
 ---